-With the world still reeling under the impact of the COVID-19 pandemic, there is every likelihood that the trend of work from home may continue for the next several months or even years, at least for a significant section of the workforce in most industries.
+There is highly likely that work from home may continue for a long time post-COVID for at a significant segment of the workforce.
 In fact, many experts are of the opinion that Work from Home might be the new normal post-COVID.

 The concept of work from home was being implemented by organizations long before the advent of COVID-19; albeit on a fairly small scale usually to take care of temporary personal needs of employees.
 However, with COVID-19 businesses were forced to make work from home the mainstay of their business continuity plans.